trollyhandle/PFLAP/README.md

         Users can create states and transitions
-        Users can set and edit labels on states/transitions Users can execute the supported operations via the aforementioned toolbox
+        Users can set and edit labels on states/transitions Users can execute the supported operations via the toolbox

         DFA's can be generated programmatically given:
                 initial state